 14. Resource group

 Within Resource Manager, a container for holding related resources.
-Resources for an application may be grouped into a resource group, or they may form a resource group when they are logically grouped together.
+Resources for an application may be grouped into a resource group, or they may form a resource group when they are logically grouped.
 Depending on your organization’s needs, you can decide how to allocate resources to resource groups.

 13. Amazon RDS (Relational Database Services)